 However, since research on the supplement is lacking, it’s difficult to assess SuperBeets’ benefits.

-Nevertheless, studies examining beetroot juice, nitrates and blood pressure are promising (5).
+Nevertheless, studies examining beetroot juice, nitrates, and blood pressure are promising (

-A small, controlled study found that healthy adults who drank approximately 5 ounces (140 ml) of nitrate-rich beetroot juice had significantly lower blood pressure three hours later, compared to those whose juice had no nitrates (6).
+A small, controlled study found that healthy adults who drank approximately 5 ounces (140 mL) of nitrate-rich beetroot juice had significantly lower blood pressure 3 hours later, compared to those whose juice had no nitrates (

-Finally, in another study, the systolic blood pressure of healthy adults who drank 17 ounces (500 ml) of beetroot juice dropped significantly 24 hours later, compared to those who drank water (9).
+Finally, in another study, the systolic blood pressure of healthy adults who drank 17 ounces (500 mL) of beetroot juice dropped significantly 24 hours later, compared to those who drank water (

-The only existing study on SuperBeets examined 13 healthy, older adults and was funded by the manufacturer.
-The results showed that taking a daily serving of the powder in water for four weeks significantly reduced systolic blood pressure (4).
+The only existing study on SuperBeets examined 13 healthy, older adults and the manufacturer funded it.
+The results showed that taking a daily serving of the powder in water for 4 weeks reduced systolic blood pressure (